Swimming Header

 Major Achievements

-Olympic Gold Medals: Phelps holds the record for the most Olympic gold medals won by an individual athlete.
-Over his career, he won a total of 23 gold medals spanning from the 2004 Athens Olympics to the 2016 Rio de Janeiro Olympics.
+Olympic Gold Medals: Phelps holds the record for the most Olympic gold medals by an individual, with 23 spanning from Athens 2004 to Rio 2016.

-Total Olympic Medals: He also holds the record for the most overall Olympic medals won by an athlete, accumulating 28 Olympic medals in total (23 gold, 3 silver, 2 bronze).
+Total Olympic Medals: He also holds the record for the most overall Olympic medals, with 28 in total, including 23 gold, 3 silver, and 2 bronze.

 Awards and Accolades